 Testing windows

-Candidates have 18 months after passing their first CPA Exam section to pass the remaining three.
+Nearly all states give candidates 30 months from the time they pass their first section of the exam to pass their other three.
 Ensure your study plan takes this period into account so you don’t lose exam credit.

 Ultimately, no matter which stage of your career you happen to be in, it’s never too early to start CPA Exam prep.
 That’s really the universal answer to the “When should I start studying?” question.
 Start whenever you can.
 When you allow yourself ample time, the entire process can be far less stressful.